AElfProject/AElf/docs/resources/smart-contract-apis/genesis.md

 **Returns:**

-code hash of the specified contract.
+Code hash of the specified contract.

 #### function GetContractAddressByName